-Planning Council staff expects that any direction from the Steering Committee on March 27, 2025, as well as the outstanding Highlighted Regional Issues, Implementation Regulations and Procedures, remaining pending Policies and Administrative Rules Document: BrowardNext will be presented at the next Steering Committee meeting.
+Planning Council staff expects that any direction from the Steering Committee on April 24, 2025, as well as the outstanding Highlighted Regional Issues, Implementation Regulations and Procedures and remaining pending Policies will be presented at the next Steering Committee meeting.
 At the conclusion of that discussion, Planning Council staff will hold a series of interested party workshops for public input, as well as continue to request written comments.
-Staff anticipates that the Steering Committee will have at least two more meetings (April 2025 and June or July 2025) prior to the presentation of the materials to the Planning Council for a transmittal recommendation to the Broward County Board of County Commissioners.
+Staff anticipates that the Steering Committee will have at least two more meetings (May 2025 and summer 2025) prior to the presentation of the materials to the Planning Council for a transmittal recommendation to the Broward County Board of County Commissioners.

-Framework for Policy 2.1.3 Seven (7) Year Review of
+Framework for Policy 2.1.3, Seven (7) Year Review of